 The primary objective of this project was to create and teach a MOOC on grid computing with the aim to increase visibility and availability of the EGI services.
 Another goal was to gain experience and evaluate MOOCs as a method of teaching.
 The last goal was to update and revise existing grid documentation.
 All of these goals have been achieved.

 In the original planning we aimed to also teach courses on cloud computing and Hadoop.
-As the amount of time for teaching one MOOC was greatly underestimated the two other courses could not be created.
-We did, however, include some material about Hadoop in the course
+As the amount of time for teaching one MOOC was greatly underestimated, the two other courses could not be created.
+However, we included some material about Hadoop in the course

 Benefits